Longterm Housesitting in Spain: 3 Months in Asturias

 Views from Asturias Spain Amanda Walkins house and pet sitter

-We are so lucky to have wonderful friends in many countries around the world.
-If and when those friends need a hand, they know they can ask us.
-We can’t do it all (we’ve had to turn down dog sits in New Jersey and in Nova Scotia for this year already), but we can try!
+I am so lucky to have wonderful friends in many countries around the world.
+If and when those friends need a hand, they know they can ask me.
+I can’t do it all (I’ve had to turn down dog sits in New Jersey and in Nova Scotia for this year already), but I can try!

-Lucky for us, these dates and this location matched with what we could and wanted to do.
+Lucky for us, these dates and this location matched with what I could and wanted to do.

-We were so grateful that our friends trusted us to care for their beloved home and menagerie while they headed off to work around the world.
+I was so grateful that these friends trusted me to care for their beloved home and menagerie while they headed off to work around the world.

 Visit Asturias - kitten curled up next to a guide book

-This life is a damn good one; we are always appreciative for the opportunities we receive and the adventures we get to have.
+This life is a damn good one; I am always appreciative for the opportunities I receive and the adventures I get to have.
 I hope you get to have the adventures you seek, whatever those may look like!

-Over the course of 2018, we spent about 4 months in Edinburgh with various housesits, about 3 months in London with back-to-back housesits, and then 3 months in Asturias with one long-term housesit.
+Over the course of 2018, I spent about 4 months in Edinburgh with various housesits, about 3 months in London with back-to-back housesits, and then 3 months in Asturias with one long-term housesit.

 I also was a speaker at the inaugural House and Pet Sitting Conference in England!